gophercoders/website/content/lessons/KS2/lower/keyboardinput.md

 So far you have used the `Println` function from the `fmt` package to print strings and numbers to the screen.
 This is an example of the output from the program.
-Another example out output would be printing a document on paper using a printer.
+Other examples of output would be printing a document on paper using a printer.
 Or saving a new file to disk so that you can use it later.

 Input and variables combined are the key to changing the program's behaviour when it runs.
 Think about the `hellome` program for a minute.
 The program prints out your name when you run it.
-But what if you wanted to give the program to you friends?
+But what if you wanted to give the program to your friends?
 How would you get the program to print their name instead of yours?

 You could change the program for each for your friends so that it printed their name.
 But, if you have lots of friends this will take a long time.
-You will to write a need a different program for each of your friends.
+You would need to write a need a different program for each of your friends.

 A better way would be to write just one program that asks your friends to type in their name when they run the program.
 To do this you need to use